arfazkhan/BFH-TRIO/README.md

   (https://)

 ## How TRIO Works?
   TRIO shopping app was solely focused on UI during its initial stages.
-Therefore, only a little preference was given to UX.
-TRIO has got different pages for each function, each functions redirects to its respective pages.
-The basic hierarchy of the project:\
+Therefore, only a little preference was given to the development.
+TRIO has got different pages for each function, each function redirects to its respective pages.
+The project is structured systematically and minimally:\
   -Splash Screen\
   -Intro\
   -Signup/Signin\